kubedb/docs/docs/guides/hazelcast/autoscaler/storage/hazelcast-storage.md

 We can see from the output the `standard` storage class has `ALLOWVOLUMEEXPANSION` field as true.
 So, this storage class supports volume expansion.
 We can use it.

-Now, we are going to deploy a `Hazelcast` combined using a supported version by `KubeDB` operator.
+Now, we are going to deploy a `Hazelcast`  using a supported version by `KubeDB` operator.
 Then we are going to apply `HazelcastAutoscaler` to set up autoscaling.

-#### Deploy Hazelcast combined
+#### Deploy Hazelcast

-In this section, we are going to deploy a Hazelcast combined cluster with version `5.5.2`.
+In this section, we are going to deploy a Hazelcast  cluster with version `5.5.2`.
 Then, in the next section we will set up autoscaling for this cluster using `HazelcastAutoscaler` CRD.
 Below is the YAML of the `Hazelcast` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2